kryvokhyzha/pretraining-experiments/README.md

 ## 📖 About

 > [!IMPORTANT]
-> This is just research code written for fun over a few hours over a glass of beer.
+> This is just research code written for fun over a few hours over a glass of beer🍻

 This repository contains my personal **experiments with LLM pretraining**, specifically focused on pretraining **Gemma 3 270M** models on Ukrainian text